jepstein-eagle/adaptable/packages/adaptable/readme/Functions/dashboard_function.md

 ## UI Elements
 Dasbhoard includes the following UI Elements:

+- **Dashboard** - Area above the Grid with Tabs, Function Buttons and Quick Search textbox.

 - **Popup** - Enables the creation and editing of Tabs and Toolbars and the management of Function Buttons.

 - **Tool Panel** - Facilitates changing the Dashboard Visibility Mode